Genioplasty (CHIN AUGMENTATION)

 • A chin that appears set back compared to the upper jawline.

-Chin implant surgery is typically performed as an outpatient procedure under general anesthesia.
+Genioplasty surgery is typically performed as a day procedure under general anaesthesia.

 • Incision: A small incision is made either inside the mouth (intraoral approach) along the lower gum line or underneath the chin (submental approach).
 These incision sites are chosen to minimise visible scarring.